-The Tennessee Valley Authority (TVA) has prepared a draft Programmatic Environmental Assessment (PEA) to evaluate installation of Asian carp deterrent systems at selected lock and dam (L&D) sites along the Tennessee and Clinch Rivers and assess the potential environmental and economic impacts of Asian carp expansion and control.
-The U.S. Army Corps of Engineers, US Fish and Wildlife Service, Tennessee Wildlife Resources Agency, Alabama Division of Natural Resources, Kentucky Department of Fish and Wildlife and Mississippi Wildlife, Fisheries, and Parks are serving as cooperating agencies on the draft PEA.
-The draft Supplemental EA is available for public review and comment through August 5, 2021.
+The Tennessee Valley Authority (TVA) is preparing a final Programmatic Environmental Assessment (PEA) to evaluate installation of Asian carp deterrent systems at selected lock and dam (L&D) sites along the Tennessee and Clinch Rivers and assess the potential environmental and economic impacts of Asian carp expansion and control.
+The U.S. Army Corps of Engineers, US Fish and Wildlife Service, Tennessee Wildlife Resources Agency, Alabama Division of Natural Resources, Kentucky Department of Fish and Wildlife and Mississippi Wildlife, Fisheries, and Parks are serving as cooperating agencies on the PEA.

 TVA conducted a Programmatic National Environmental Policy Act (NEPA) review of the proposed installation of fish barriers at multiple L&Ds in the Tennessee River System following guidance from the Council on Environmental Quality (CEQ).
 Programmatic NEPA reviews address the general environmental issues relating to broad decisions, such as those establishing policies, plans, programs, or suite of projects, and can effectively frame the scope of subsequent site- and project-specific Federal actions.
 This approach is appropriate because environmental impacts of TVA’s installation of Asian carp fish barriers at multiple sites are likely to be similar within typical environmental contexts and can be effectively evaluated at a broad scale across the Tennessee River Watershed.